dymodi/dymodi.github.io/Research/Paper/Crowd-Delivery/Revision-History.md

 ? ? ? ? ?

 	Explain how to resolve the "station to door" problem.
+(R1-Q2-1)

-(R1-Q2-1) Add more about "mobility patterns for the delivery purpose" since it is listed in the 3rd contribution.
+	Add more about "mobility patterns for the delivery purpose" since it is listed in the 3rd contribution.

 INTRODUCTION

-	Keep the scenario since nobody argue it's inappropriate.
+	[Done] Keep the scenario since nobody argue it's inappropriate.

-	Keep focusing on public transport and make it as an innovation.
+	[Done] Keep focusing on public transport and make it as an innovation.
 (R1-Q1, R2-Q0, )

 	Keep the consideration of time constraints.

 MOTIVATION

-	Add explanation or hypothesis on the obervation of trans and non-trans trips.
+	[Done] Add explanation or hypothesis on the obervation of trans and non-trans trips.
 (R2-Q4-1)

-	Remove the overclaim about the detour, focus on the public transport.
+	[Done] Remove the overclaim about the detour, focus on the public transport.
 (R1-Q2-1)

+	Change Fig 2's color to blue

 HOW HITCHHIKING DELIVERY WORKS

-	Improve the system figure.
+	[Done] Improve the system figure.

 DELIVERY TIME ESTIMATION

+	[Done] Add explicit explanation on waiting time.
+(R2-Q3-1)

 	Clearer mathematical notation.
 (R2-Q3-3)

 	Add discussion on the amount of needed historical data and how long the estimation takes.